saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 Structure
 ---------

-Odoo’s themes are packaged like any modules.
+Odoo's themes are packaged like any modules.
 Even if you are designing a very simple website for your company or client, you need to package the theme like an Odoo module.

 ::